Approximating quantum channels by completely positive maps with small Kraus rank: Quantum channel approximation: definitions and already known facts

 which obviously implies that, for any $1\leq p\leq\infty$, $\widehat{\mathcal{R}}$ is an $\varepsilon$-approximation of $\mathcal{R}$ in $(1{\rightarrow}p)$-norm, in the sense that

 The question we investigate here is whether such kind of statement actually holds true for any channel.
-Note however that, for a channel which is not the fully randomizing one, the notion of approximation in Schatten-$p$-norm appearing in equation \eqref{eq:def_1->p} is maybe not what we would expect as being the ``correct'' one.
-In fact, it would seem more accurate to quantify closeness in terms of relative error.
-Hence, given a CPTP map $\mathcal{N}:\cL(\A)\rightarrow\cL(\B)$, we would rather be interested in finding a CPTP map $\widehat{\mathcal{N}}:\cL(\A)\rightarrow\cL(\B)$ with Kraus rank as small as possible, and such that
+Note however that, for a channel which is not the fully randomizing one, imposing an approximation in Schatten-$p$-norm up to an error $\varepsilon/|\B|^{1-1/p}$, as the error appearing in Equation \eqref{eq:def_1->p}, is potentially too strong.
+Indeed, the fully randomizing channel is such that all outputs are the maximally mixed state, and thus have $p$-norm equal to $1/|\B|^{1-1/p}$.
+But other channels might have outputs which are much less mixed, and thus have much larger $p$-norm.
+It would therefore seem more accurate to quantify closeness in terms of relative error.
+Hence, given a CPTP map $\mathcal{N}:\cL(\A)\rightarrow\cL(\B)$, we would be interested in finding a CPTP map $\widehat{\mathcal{N}}:\cL(\A)\rightarrow\cL(\B)$ with Kraus rank as small as possible, and such that